eProsima/AML-IP/amlip_docs/rst/user_manual/nodes/agent.rst

 DDS entities such as publishers and subscribers deployed in one geographic location and using a dedicated local network will be able to communicate with other DDS entities deployed in different geographic areas on their own dedicated local networks as if they were all on the same network.

 This node is in charge of communicating a local node or AML-IP cluster with the rest of the network in WANs.
-It centralizes the WAN discovery and communication, i.e. it is the bridge for all the nodes in their LANs with the rest of the AML-IP components.
+It serves as the central hub for WAN discovery and communication, acting as a bridge that connects all nodes within their respective LANs to the broader AML-IP network.

 .. figure:: /rst/figures/agent_nodes.png
     :align: center